zzzadruga/calculationService/README.md

 Start one or more instances of Divide service nodes using DivideServiceNodeStartup.
 </li>
 <li>
-Start one or more instances of Calculation service nodes using CalculationServiceNodeStartup.
+Start one instance of Calculation service nodes using CalculationServiceNodeStartup.
 </li>
 <li>
 Execute an internal test application (connects to the microservices using Ignite API) using TestAppStartup.